billbrod/github-actions-python-intro/README.md

 # github-actions-python-intro

-Quick introduction for using github actions for python objects.
+Quick introduction for using github actions for python code.

 The readme will walk through some information, and then the included `##-ci*.yml` files show workflows of increasing complexity.
 To use these for your own